Raffi Khatchadourian: "Azzam the American"

 "Azzam the American" is the first piece Khatchadourian wrote for The New Yorker, the year before becoming a staff writer for the magazine.

 The piece was nominated for the Profile Writing category of the National Magazine Awards.

-It investigated the story of Adam Yahiye Gadahn,Oregon-born U.S. citizen who joined Al-Qaeda.
+It investigated the story of Adam Gadahn,Oregon-born U.S. citizen who joined Al-Qaeda.

 Gadahn became an English spokesperson for Al-Qaeda's media, serving as "translator, video producer and cultural interpreter," Khatchadourian reported.

 Although Khatchadourian did not speak with Gadahn himself, he offered an in-depth profile using a number of sources.
 He spoke to terrorism experts such as Randy Parsons, who was in charge of the Los Angeles F.B.I.'s counterterroism division from 2002 to 2006.

 The article also cited people who knew Gadahn's family.
 Most importantly, though, Khatchadourian scoured through essays, videos and audio recordings Gadahn had made in order to learn more about him.

 "No Secrets"

 In 2010, Khatchadourian wrote "No Secrets" for The New Yorker.
 The investigative article profiled Julian Assange, the founder of WikiLeaks.

 In the piece, Khatchadourian wrote that Assange wanted to be as transparent as possible concerning his work at WikiLeaks.

 He captured this as he told Assange's story, from starting WikiLeaks to keeping an eye out for the next leak.

 Khatchadourian spent time with Assange, and his team at the time, in Iceland.
 They were working on a leak, code named Project B, regarding two U.S. airstrikes in Baghdad, which took place on July 12, 2007.
 The video revealed that, along with the intended targets, the airstrike killed Saeed Chmagh and Namir Noor-Eldeen, two war correspondents for Reuters.
 The leak was given the title Collateral Murder upon release.

 Assange also revealed his own personal story to Khathcadourian.
 At the age of 16 he began hacking under the name Mendax, with a group called the International Subversives.

 Khatchadourian also reported, from a meeting with the WikiLeaks founder on a bench in Bryant Park after the release of Collateral Murder, that Assange was working on a new project: Project G.